dcchambers/dcchambers.github.io/_pages/now.md

 On October 12 I completed the 2025 Chicago Marathon with a time of 4 hours and 11 minutes - a 16 minute PR!
 I followed the [Hal Higdon Intermediate 1 training plan](https://www.halhigdon.com/training-programs/marathon-training/intermediate-1-marathon/) and have logged more than 800 running miles so far this year.

-I also took at sabbatical from my full-time job at  [Zendesk](https://zendesk.com) earlier this Summer.
+I took at sabbatical from my full-time job at  [Zendesk](https://zendesk.com) earlier this Summer.
 I spent most of my time off away from my computer, engaging in physical hobbies, spending time with my family, and traveling.
 Some day I would like to do a sabbatical where I spend time doing fun things on a computer (like the [Recurse Center](https://www.recurse.com/)) but this was exactly what I needed to take a step back given the state of the tech industry.

 ## Projects